abenseibeldesign

 Glazes/Patterns:

-Solid colors are Aztec Blue and Teal Blue.
-Under glaze decorations are found on Saffron Yellow, Smoke Grey, or "Beige."
+Solid colors are Aztec Blue, Teal Blue and "Brown."
+Under glaze decorations are found on Saffron Yellow, Smoke Gray, and "Beige."
 I have not seen an under glaze decoration on either Aztec Blue or Teal Blue.
-On "Beige", the under glaze decoration is "Brown."
+On "Beige" (this color is a.k.a.
+"Natural Beige"), the under glaze decoration is in brown.

 Ephemera: